bigcode-project/astraios/README.md

-# Astraios: Parameter-Efficient Instruction Tuning Code Large Language Models
+# Astraios: A Recipe for Parameter-Efficient Instruction Tuning Code Language Models

 <p align="center" width="100%">
 <a ><img src="visuals/banner.png" alt="Astraios" style="width: 20%; min-width: 300px; display: block; margin: auto;"></a>
 </p>

-This repository provides an overview of all components from the paper [Astraios: Parameter-Efficient Instruction Tuning Code Large Language Models]().
+This repository provides an overview of all components from the paper [Astraios: A Recipe for Parameter-Efficient Instruction Tuning Code Language Models]().

 <!-- TOC -->